Hi! I'm Adam. I like to make things for others to enjoy using; this is how I project myself onto the world.

 Focusing on aesthetics over gameplay for the first time, Rain Game is an adventure game (probably?) with an emphasis on atmosphere.
 I really like what I've made so far, but I don't know where to go with it at the moment.

 "Moba"-style video game and experiment to teach myself online gameplay synchronization methods, game engine architecture, and vector graphic drawing systems.
-I was using Cairo for the graphics — but not on the GPU — and I learned the hard way that pushing 1920×1080×4 bytes from the CPU to the GPU each frame is pretty slow, as it turns out.
+I was using Cairo for the graphics — but not on the GPU — and I learned the hard way that pushing 1920×1080×4 bytes to the GPU each frame is pretty slow, as it turns out.
 I'll return to these ideas again one day, probably using clench.